Make Your Next Trip Extraordinary

 Though not customary in local restaurants, tipping has become common in cities such as Lima, where a 10 percent gratuity is the norm.

-If you arrange for Marisol’s VIP airport service, someone will meet you at the aircraft and, bypassing the main terminals, escort you to a quiet lounge where you can await your luggage as your customs form is filled out for you.
+If you arrange for Marisol’s VIP airport service, someone will meet you at the aircraft and, skipping the main terminals, escort you to a quiet lounge where you can await your luggage as your customs form is filled out for you.
 The representative will then guide you through customs, bypassing all other passengers, and to your car for private transfer to your Lima hotel.

 A dinner cruise on the Amazon at sunset, with colors ranging from deep purple to brilliant orange.
 In general, luxury lines such as Delfin Amazon Cruises and Aqua Expeditions serve excellent food; Pedro Miguel Schiaffino, of ámaZ and Malabar, created the menus for the Aqua ships.